segence-docker/drill/helm/drill/README.md

 * Implement a dynamically scalable Drill cluster using Kubernetes StatefulSets

-* Implement a dynamically scalable Zookeeper cluster as another Kubernetes StatefulSet required for the Kafka cluster above
+* Implement a dynamically scalable Zookeeper cluster as another Kubernetes StatefulSet required for the Drill cluster above

 ### Installing the Chart